squeak-smalltalk/squeak.org/_misc/terse_guide.md

-b := x isFloat.                                             "test if object is float" b := x isNumber.                                            "test if object is number" b := $A isUppercase.                                        "test if upper case character" b := $A isLowercase                                         "test if lower case character"
+b := x isFloat.                                             "test if object is float" b := x isNumber.                                            "test if object is number" b := $A isUppercase.                                        "test if upper case character" b := $A isLowercase.                                        "test if lower case character"
 {% endhighlight %}